 This is a multi-disciplinary, administrative organization of mobile health services which is operated by a health/medical agency, facility, or system.
-An EMS 3.0 agency may operate an MIH.
-This will usually be separate from the operations for which the state EMS office licenses it, because the MIH is an administrative construct of multidisciplinary independent practices over which the EMS office has little, partial, or no authority.
-It may provide its own paramedicine services in support of that or another MIH system.
-An MIH system's providers may include doctors, nurses, therapists, nurse practitioners, physician assistants, dentists, dental assistants and others.
-Paramedicine practitioners may provide clinical, operational or logistical services as a part of MIH.
+A New EMS service may operate an MIH.
+This will usually be separate from the operations for which the state EMS office licenses it, because the MIH is an administrative construct of multidisciplinary independent practices over which the EMS office has no authority.
+It may provide its own CP services in support of that or another MIH system.
+An MIH system's providers may include doctors, nurses, therapists, dentists, nurse practitioners, physician assistants, dentists, dental assistants and others.
+New EMS CP personnel may provide clinical, operational or logistical services as a part of MIH.

-How EMS 3.0 Agencies Can Demonstrate Value to Health Care Providers/Agencies and Payers
+How EMS Agencies Can Demonstrate Value to Health Care Providers/Agencies and Payers

-- Recruit individuals to the EMS organization who understand and embrace the EMS 3.0 value proposition. - Strengthen the competence of all practitioners within the EMS agency to ensure that it is ready to effectively provide the services that its community needs. - Embrace continuous quality improvement and strive to adopt "pay for performance/value based purchasing" reimbursement/system funding linked to clinical outcomes. - Capitalize on all opportunities to discuss how EMS 3.0 supports the health care transformation. - Clearly articulate the types of services that EMS 3.0 can offer to improve patient outcomes and lower costs. - Advocate for and support college-based education for EMS. - Assess the potential for a CP program to benefit the community by addressing health care gaps.
-Assess the potential for that CP program to aid an MIH or other integrated healthcare system. - If the EMS agency does undertake a CP or MIH service line, use appropriate tools to measure its effectiveness in improving patient outcomes and lowering costs. - Integrate all of the agency's service lines into a well-coordinated, physician directed and performance-measured EMS 3.0 package of paramedicine services provided by practitioners at the basic and advanced.
+- Recruit individuals to the EMS organization who understand and embrace the "New EMS value proposition." - Strengthen competencies in all professional levels within the EMS agency to ensure that it is ready to effectively provide the services that its community needs. - Embrace continuous quality improvement and strive to adopt "pay for performance/value based purchasing" reimbursement linked to clinical outcomes. - Utilize all opportunities to discuss how EMS supports the health care transformation. - Clearly articulate the types of services that EMS can offer to improve patient outcomes and lower costs. - Advocate for and support college-based education for EMS. - Assess the potential for a CP program to benefit the community by addressing health care gaps.
+Assess the potential for that CP program to aid an MIH or other integrated healthcare system. - If the EMS agency does undertake a CP or MIH service line, use appropriate tools to measure its effectiveness in improving patient outcomes and lowering costs.